-Home alone: digital religion
+Home alone: Digital religion

 In these strange times, the use of digital technology has risen rapidly.
-Not only for business and culture, but also religion.
+Not only for business and culture, but also for religion.
 A key part of religion is gathering and experiencing faith together.
 However, these feelings of connection are being challenged as many religious communities are taking their activities online.
-Can believers still feel connected to each other, their practices and their faith, if they are home alone?
+Can believers still feel connected to each other, their practices, and their faith, if they are home alone?

 God goes digital

 After COVID-19 was declared a pandemic in March 2020, countries across the world went into lockdown.
 Europe – the pandemic epicentre at the time – saw its countries take a range of steps to stop the spread of COVID-19, including social distancing.
-Large gatherings were cancelled and prohibited until further notice.
-These include not only conferences, sporting events and festivals, but also religious congregations.
-All major religions in Europe – Christianity, Islam and Judaism – have been hit hard by these restrictions.
+Large gatherings were canceled and prohibited until further notice.
+These include not only conferences, sporting events, and festivals, but also religious congregations.
+All major religions in Europe – Christianity, Islam, and Judaism – have been hit hard by these restrictions.
 While the suspension of religious gatherings was slow in some countries, and often attributed to the initial spread of the virus, almost all churches, synagogues, and mosques are now closed to the larger public.
-Under these lockdown conditions, the question for these religious communities has been how to stay in touch with their fellow believers, and importantly, how to practice religious celebrations such as Passover, Ramadan, and Easter.
-A compelling answer for these communities has been embracing digital possibilities.
+Under these lockdown conditions, the question for religious communities has been how to stay in touch with their fellow believers, and importantly, how to practice religious celebrations such as Passover, Ramadan, and Easter.
+A compelling answer to these communities has been embracing digital possibilities.
 Religious communities have eagerly accepted many of these.
 But this has not proven to be straightforward, with some communities indeed struggling to relocate their religion from their traditional places of worship to the Internet.
 So, has God gone, or can God even go, truly digital?

 Streaming services and priest ‘on wheels’

 Religion is not new to digital technology.
-Well before the COVID-19 pandemic, evangelical Christian communities were using the social media to reach their audience; Muslims were using faith apps to manage prayers with personalised call to prayers; and rabbis were routinely officiating live-streamed funeral services.
+Well before the COVID-19 pandemic, evangelical Christian communities were using social media to reach their audience; Muslims were using faith apps to manage prayers with personalised call to prayers; and rabbis were routinely officiating live-streamed funeral services.
 But now that the COVID-19 pandemic is set to continue for months if not years, most believers have been pushed to go beyond these small digital embraces to figure out how to meaningfully take their entire religions fully digital.

 Communities have been now called to reinvent their churches, synagogues, and mosques, and the responses have been predictably uneven.
 While most evangelical and young churches have been able to adapt themselves to already familiar digital territory, by streaming their celebrations for example, more orthodox communities still have had to find out how they could reach their community in a different way.
 Some responses, however, have been surprising.
 In the Catholic Church, Pope Francis led the way: after celebrating Mass in St Peter’s Church on his own for several weeks, he began streaming these services online.

 For many clergymen, celebrating alone in the church is a strange feeling.
-Some try to defeat this ‘loneliness’ by glueing photos of members of their congregation to church benches, so that it looks like they are still together, such as Pastor Hermann-Josef Ludwig in Boppard, Germany.
+Some try to defeat this ‘loneliness’ by gluing photos of members of their congregation to church benches, so that it looks like they are still together, such as Pastor Hermann-Josef Ludwig in Boppard, Germany.
 Others have taken things a step further than just broadcasting normal masses and services online.
 In Wrexham, Wales, Heather Shotton has been licensed as a curate via Zoom.
 And besides the fact that many churches take their services online, there are also initiatives to take the church to the people.
 Reverend Pat Allerton from Notting Hill, UK, has set up a ‘mobile church service’.
 With his car, he drives around neighbourhoods, and a prayer and hymn can be heard via his speaker.
 This way, people can still celebrate the church service together.
 In Italy, Pope Francis has been leaving the Vatican to pray at different churches in Rome.